“If children were brought into the world by an act of pure reason alone, would the human race continue to exist ?”1

 By choosing not to procreate and instead redirecting this money to effective charities, one could save dozens, if not hundreds, of lives.
 This idea was first brought to my attention in Stuart Rachels' article The Immorality of Having Children.

-My Own Risk-Based Argument
+My Own Argument

 1) We should avoid being responsible for non-consensually putting people in situations in which they might experience extreme level of suffering and from which they may want to escape and the only escape is suicide, unless doing so is necessary to prevent a harm of similar or greater magnitude.